Zaha Hadid – The MAXXI Museum Rome – part 1

 The competition proposal by Zaha Hadid was selected as the winner after a final stage to which 15 architectural teams were admitted, including those led by Steven Holl, Rem Koolhaas, Toyo Ito, Jean Nouvel, and SANAA.

 The museum complex we see today is only a part of the competition design by Zaha Hadid.
 The original project, coherently with her “field of buildings” concept, included five brand new buildings, only one of which has been actually built; therefore, on various occasions, the Anglo-Iraqi architect has complained that the MAXXI is an “incomplete project”.
 However, looking at the original design, though its visual impact was certainly more “dramatic”, nevertheless the almost complete saturation of the site it envisaged is not fully convincing, in my opinion.

 Two views of the scale model of the original proposal by ZHA, showing the five new buildings planned

-The MAXXI is the main museum in Rome focused on modern and contemporary art and architecture, it is housed in a futuristic building by Zaha Hadid
+The MAXXI is the most important museum of modern and contemporary arts and architecture in Rome and a futuristic building by Zaha Hadid